gabrielblancogomez/infant_neurosubs/README.md

 ## Acknowledgements

 The authors would like to thank all families who took part in this study.
-Special thanks to Myriam Beauchamps, James Desjardins, Diksha Srishyla, Scott Huberty, Julie Scorah and Shoi Shi.
+Special thanks to the co-auhors in this study Christian O'Reilly, Sarah Webb, Mayada Elsabbagh and the BASIS team.
+As well as other collaborators, Myriam Beauchamps, James Desjardins, Diksha Srishyla, Scott Huberty, Julie Scorah and Shoi Shi.

 ## Badges